Zekfad/dart_lints/README.md

   strict requirement for **always specifying types**.
 * `package:zekfad_lints/untyped/flutter.yaml` - Config for **Flutter** projects
   with strict requirement for **omitting unnecessary types**.

+* `package:zekfad_lints/lib.yaml` - Config with some rules reverted to core lints, useful for public for libraries.